maikeulb/CameraVillage/README.md

 ```
 NOTE
 ----
-The resources I use to create this project come from several projects and
+The resources I use to create this project were plentiful, coming from several
-tutorials provided by Microsoft (mostly eShopOnWeb, eShopOnContainers,
+projects and tutorials provided by Microsoft (mostly eShopOnWeb,
-MVCMusicStore, and ContosoUniversity), Jimmy Bogards Contoso University remake
+eShopOnContainers, MVCMusicStore, and ContosoUniversity), Pluralsight, Jimmy
-and writing, along with several blogs.
+Bogards Contoso University remake, and several blogs.

 TODO
 ----